-You also will need to have or create your mission statement, vision, organizational structure, customer profiles, marketing plan and financial projections.
+You will also need to have or create your mission statement, vision, organizational structure, customer profiles, marketing plan and financial projections.

 Create a Vision

 What will your business look like one year from now?
 The answer to this question is your vision for the business.
-It’s simple to write the vision statement in bullet-point format with expected annual sales, number of customers, number of employees, target markets and any additional characteristics you want to see in your business.
+It’s simple to write the vision statement in bulleted format with expected annual sales, number of customers, number of employees, target markets and any additional characteristics you want to see in your business.

 Using your market data, review your percentage of market share and the number of new customers you plan to acquire in the next year.
 Determine the average revenue per customer and estimate your revenue and expenses for the coming year.
-With an accurate market analysis, you will realistically determine the goals and objectives for the next 12 months.
+With an accurate market analysis, you will realistically determine the goals and objectives for the next twelve months.

 Personalize your plan by including information on your competitive advantages, methods of advertising, product pricing formulas and services to be offered.
 Potential related services include graphic design, sign making, even consultative marketing services.
 Thi information gives you the tools to make effective decisions in how to best reach your most profitable prospects.